Rancho Laguna de Tache (Limantour): History

-Limantour, a Frenchman by birth and a Mexican by choice, became notorious for his fraudulent claims land grants in California from Governor Micheltorena.
+Limantour, a Frenchman by birth and a Mexican by choice, became notorious for his fraudulent claims of land grants in California from Governor Micheltorena.
 Limantour claimed to have been granted eleven square leagues.

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for this Laguna de Tache was filed with the Land Commission, which rejected it.